smqhtani-20/ai-workplace-productivity-portfolio/README.md

 | **Submission Date** | September 15, 2026 |

 ## Project Overview
-This portfolio demonstrates how a Technical Expert can use generative AI to handle recurring workplace tasks — status communication, technical incident summaries, information processing, and phased planning — while keeping human review and final accountability at every step.
+This portfolio demonstrates how an Expert Technician can use generative AI to handle recurring workplace tasks — status communication, technical incident summaries, information processing, and phased planning — while keeping human review and final accountability at every step.
 All examples are built around one fictional scenario and were verified before inclusion.

 ## Selected Workplace Scenario
-The selected role is **Technical Expert**, supporting a fictional product launch (TaskFlow) and its underlying technical operations.
+The selected role is **Expert Technician**, supporting a fictional product launch (TaskFlow) and its underlying technical operations.
 The role includes:
 - communicating deployment and infrastructure changes to teams, managers, and clients;
 - writing root-cause and incident summaries;
 - turning scattered engineering/status updates into decision-ready briefs;